Tw1ddle/The-Crate-Flood/README.md

 This version is written in TypeScript using three.d.ts, three.js and several other JavaScript libraries.

-Artwork is copyright Joe Williamson.
+Artwork is copyright Joe Williamson: https://twitter.com/JoeCreates